Generation of massively entangled bright states of light during harmonic generation in resonant media: Conclusions and Outlook

 \section{Conclusions and Outlook}

 Our work leads to several important conclusions.
 We find that non-trivial quantum states of harmonic light are generated as soon as quantum correlations develop between the generated light and the generating material system.
 A sufficient condition to developing these correlations is rather general and quite straightforward: (i) the system should undergo non-adiabatic excitations between laser dressed states and (ii) the different laser-dressed states should exhibit different non-linear responses.
 If this is the case, excitations of the material system into different dressed states would generate not only an entangled light-matter wavefunction, but also an entanglement between the different harmonics correlated to the excited state of the material system.

-Entanglement between harmonics emerges whenever the material excitation occurs at different times throughout the laser pulse.
+The quantum states of harmonics emerge whenever the material excitation occurs at different times throughout the laser pulse.
+Its origin is the interference of multiple quantum pathways leading to the same final state of the material system, each pathway correlated to different coherent states of light it generates.

-On the one hand, a specific mechanism of resonant excitations between different laser-dressed states can be quite general and does not need to be limited to the absorption of a generated harmonic.
-On the other hand, resonant transitions in a strongly driven system, with large time-dependent Stark shifts, are virtually inevitable, making the process considered here rather typical.
+The specific mechanism of resonant excitations between different laser-dressed states can be quite general and does not need to be limited to the absorption of a generated harmonic.
+Resonant non-adiabatic transitions in a strongly driven system, with large time-dependent Stark shifts, are virtually inevitable, making the process considered here rather typical.

 High harmonics correlated to real excitations of matter are often ignored due to their poor phase matching properties.
 Indeed, excitation of loosely bound Rydberg states implies the so-called long trajectories in recollision-driven \cite{schafer1993above,Corkum1994} high harmonics.
 The contribution of these long trajectories to the macroscopic response is generally weak due to the large intensity-dependent phase associated with these trajectories \cite{lewenstein1995phase,gaarde1999spatiotemporal}.
 However, recent experiments and theory \cite{mayer2022role} show that this need not be the case, and that harmonics generated via excited states can even dominate the far-field spectrum.
 Nevertheless, to improve phase matching it might be beneficial to look at intermediate field regimes before the onset of highly non-perturbative recollision-type harmonic generation mechanisms, reducing the complexities of phase-matching large intensity-dependent harmonic phases accumulated during electron motion in the continuum.